Hide table of contents

 Introduction

-I investigate whether saving human lives in China, India and Nigeria may be harmful accounting for the meat-eater problem, i.e. the nearterm increase in farmed animal suffering caused by increasing income or population.
+I investigate whether saving human lives in China, India and Nigeria may be harmful accounting for the meat eating problem, i.e. the nearterm increase in farmed animal suffering caused by increasing income or population.
+The problem is philosophically analysed in Plant (2022).
 Relatedly, you may like Kyle Fish’s post Net global welfare may be negative and declining.

 Methods